Reecepbcups/cosmos-cache/docs/CONFIG_VALUES.md

 INCREASE_COUNTER_EVERY=10000
 ```

+---

 ## Variable Length Cache

 In the `cache_times.json` file, you can specify specific endpoints and how long said queries should persist in the cache.
 This is useful for large queries such as /validators which may return 100+ validators.
 This data does not change often, making it useful for caching for longer periods.

-If you wish to disable the cache, you can set the value to 0 for the said endpoint.
-If you wish to disable the endpoint query entirely, set it to a value less than 0 (such as -1).
-By default, the cosmos/auth/v1beta1/accounts endpoint is disabled, as it temporarily halts the node.
+There are 4 options:

+- > -2: Cache for the duration of the block (Subscribes to RPC_WEBSOCKET in .env file)
+- > -1: Disable this query entirely (prevent DoS attacks on the node)
+- >  0: No cache
+- > 1+: Cache for the specified number of seconds

 This file uses regex pattern matching as keys, with values as the number of seconds to cache once it has been called.
-For python strings, you must prefix any `*` you find with a `.`.
+For python strings, you must prefix any `*` you find with a `.` (period).
 So to match "random" in "my 8 random11 string", you would do `.*random.*` to match all before and after.

-This is ONLY the path, which means it does not start with a `/`.